hbsullivan/pig-dice/README.md

 Code: rollResult(4)
 Expected Output: 4

+Describe: Player();

+Test: It will create an object with the keys score total & turn total
+Code: const newPlayer = new Player (0,0) newPlayer;
+Expected Output: Player { scoreTotal: "0", turnTotal: "0" }

-Test: It will add a random number from 2-6 to turn total
+Test: It will add roll result to turn total
 Code:
 Expected Output

 ## Known Bugs